Dario Župarić

-Dario Župarić (/hr/; born 3 May 1992) is a Croatian professional footballer who plays as a defender for Portland Timbers in Major League Soccer.
+Dario Župarić (/hr/; born 3 May 1992) is a Croatian professional footballer who plays as a defender for Hapoel Haifa.

 Club career

 Župarić was born in Županja and played youth football with Graničar Županja before starting his professional career with Cibalia.
 In June 2013, he was transferred to Pescara, for a club record €700,000.
 In January 2017, Župarić was loaned to Rijeka in Croatia initially until June 2018, but during the loan deal he signed a permanent contract with the club until June 2020.

 On 20 November 2019, Župarić joined Major League Soccer side Portland Timbers, but will stay in Rijeka on loan until the end of the year.

 International career

 Župarić won three caps with Bosnia and Herzegovina under-19.
 Even though he was born in Croatia, he initially chose to play for Bosnia and Herzegovina because of his parents who are Bosnian Croats.
 In October 2011, he debuted for Croatia under-21 squad.